istar0me/udacity-introduction-to-python-programming/L3_data_structure/README.md

   ```

 - `keys()` and `values`: return a list of all the keys/values in the dictionary
-  - loot at the last line, it's sorted by the values(county name), not by the keys(rank)
+  - look at the last line, it's sorted by the values(county name), not by the keys(rank)

 ```py
 jp_population_rank = {'3': 'osaka', '1': 'tokyo', '2': 'kanagawa'}